sflavelle/writing/JevilxReader Stories/Parts/1 - Better The Jevil You Know/Chapters/4 - Beneath The Seams/Backstory.md

 You shook, in awe and wonder and yet also slightly fearful.
 You were looking at the manifestation of everything that you were - it was an amazing sight, and a little terrifying to think about.

 Seam hummed in approval.
-"Well done.
+"Well done, dear friend.
 I should not be surprised that you possess a soul of Perseverance."

 You blinked, and looked up at him.
 "You can... tell that?"